bdurkee/resolve-lite/README.md

 ###Requirements
-To get started, you really only need to have Java JDK 1.8 installed on either Windows, Mac OSX, or linux (any distribution should do).
+To get started, you really only need to have Java JDK 1.8 installed on either Windows, Mac OSX, or Linux (any distribution should do).

 ###Installing
 1. You can download the latest stable build of the tool from the [releases page]